Berkeley-MDes/tdf-fa23-katherine-liu0/README.md

 # Kat's Weekly Reports

+## Week 9[10/26-11/02]
+- What's the best practice to break the knowledge sets into different chunks to optimize the response performance?
+-   3-500 tokens
+-   considering the use case

+use the welcome message to recognize who the bot is talking to and use instructions to ask the bot talk in different ways based on the answer

 ## Week 8[10/19-10/26]
 This week we started working on Project 3 to design a mini ME using Large Language Models.